 - Be at least 51 percent owned and controlled by U.S. citizens, a Community Development Corporation, an agricultural cooperative, an Alaska Native corporation, a Native Hawaiian organization, or an Indian Tribe

 - Have its main office in a HUBZone

 - Have at least 35 percent of its employees living in a HUBZone

 Get ahead and certify now

 If you’d like to take advantage of the SBA HUBZone program and get the HUBZone certification included on upcoming infrastructure bids, it’s best to get the process started now.
 You’ll first need to create a SAM account, and then use the general SBA login system to start the process.
-You can find a checklist of all the supporting documentation needed for an HUBZone application online, and of course contact the SBA with any questions you may have.
+You can find a checklist of all the supporting documentation needed for a HUBZone application online, and of course, contact the SBA with any questions you may have.

 Is your business in a HUBZone?
 How will you use the program and certification to help you secure some of the upcoming infrastructure funding?